 What’s the need?

-While there are good intentions, we have found a real lack of awareness and gap in the provision of grief support within Higher Education.
-We want to lead the way for a more compassionate culture around grief and help address the needs of students and staff in some of life’s most challenging moments.
+Despite good intentions, there is a lack of grief education and a gap in the provision of support within Higher Education.
+We want to lead the way for a more compassionate culture and help address the needs of students and staff in some of life’s most challenging moments.

 A note from our founder

-SGN has grown from my personal experiences of loss, alongside years of research, training, and development, not to mention hundreds of important conversations with other grievers and professionals.
+SGN has grown from my personal experiences of loss, alongside years of research, training, and development, not to mention hundreds of important conversations with students, staff and mental health professionals.

-My brother died in an accident when I was ten.
-I know from this that loss can really shatter someone’s world and lead to a whole host of challenges.
+My brother died when I was ten.
+I know from this that loss can really shatter someone’s world.
 But I’ve also seen another side to grief, when my Dad died in my final year at university.
-While still incredibly painful, this loss acted like a catalyst to self-discovery and connection to the world around me.
-You can read more about my experiences of loss here.
+While still incredibly painful, this acted like a catalyst to self-discovery and connection to the world around me.
+You can read more about my experiences here, or listen to the podcast below.

 – Anna May